DC801/BM-Badge/SD_Card/MAGE/README.md

 ### `SLOT_ERASE`
 - `slot` — `0`, `1`, or `2`

-This action clears all the variables in the given slot.
+This action clears all the save data in the given slot.

 ## Hex Editor Actions